Tia Chucha's Centro Cultural: History

 Tia Chucha's Centro Cultural was founded in 2003 next door to Tia Chucha's Cafe Cultural, a coffee shop and bookstore owned by Chicano writer Luis Rodriguez, his wife Trini, and their brother-in-law Enrique Sanchez in Sylmar, CA since 2001.
 The Centro's founders were Luis Rodriguez, Angelica Loa Perez and Victor Mendoza.
 They began offering workshops in writing, painting, music, dance, film, theater, reiki healing, and Indigenous studies.
 A resident Danza Azteca group, Temachtia Quetzalcoatl, was formed, as well as natural healing circles for both men and women.

-In 2004 the Centro received its 501 (c) 3 tax exempt status.

 In 2005, the Centro took over operations of Tia Chucha Press and continues to produce poetry books, distributed by Northwestern University Press.
 Tia Chucha Press was started in 1989 by Luis Rodriguez in Chicago and since 1991 was run by the nonprofit literary arts organization, the Guild Complex, until the Centro made Tia Chucha Press its publishing wing.
 This complements the CD production project, Dos Manos Records, that the Centro began in 2003.